oceanprotocol-archive/OEPs/11/README.md

 #### Rsa Public and Private Keys

-This is the case when PUBLISHER wants to encrypt the URL's related with the contents.
+This is the case when PUBLISHER wants to encrypt the URLs related with the contents.
 The PUBLISHER encrypts individually each URL using the
 RSA encryption protocol according to PKCS#1 OAEP.
 In Python can be used the [PyCrypto library](https://pythonhosted.org/pycrypto/Crypto.Cipher.PKCS1_OAEP-module.html) to implement this.

-Because each URL is encrypted individually, given an input of N URL's, an output of N URL's encrypted will be created in the DDO.
+Because each URL is encrypted individually, given an input of N URLs, an output of N URLs encrypted will be created in the DDO.

-In this case the CONSUMER doesn't need to decrypt the URL's, is the PUBLISHER who decrypt the URL's during the consumption flow.
+In this case the CONSUMER doesn't need to decrypt the URLs, is the PUBLISHER who decrypt the URLs during the consumption flow.

 Example:
 ```json